Eating a well-balanced diet when you’re pregnant will help keep you healthy and help give your baby the nutrition it needs as it develops.

 Up to 80%4 of women may experience morning sickness with symptoms such as nausea and vomiting in the 1st trimester.
 Although every woman is different, some of these remedies could work for you.

 - Try a supplement specifically designed for morning sickness, like Elevit Morning Sickness Relief.
-Elevit Morning Sickness Relief may help provide relief from nausea and vomiting for up to 12 hours.
+Elevit Morning Sickness Relief may help provide relief from nausea and vomiting.

 - Stay away from smells and foods that make you feel nauseous.